 Upon purchasing my ticket (Under 5’s are free), I was given a form to send off granting me admission for the rest of the year.
 I was also offered another form upon leaving so they were quite keen to make people aware of this.
 So although £15.50 for an adult ticket may seem pricey – considering that this is really the price for a year’s membership I would consider it very reasonable.
 I also think that popping in to the Royal Yacht for a cuppa beats the chain stores available in the adjoining shopping centre!

 I had shied away from visiting a number of times because I thought it would be impossible to navigate with children.
 In actual fact, each level of the yacht could be reach by lift, each area was easily wide enough for a buggy and the staff were really superb with Katie.
 There were toilets in multiple places throughout the tour and many signs advertising changing facilities for babies.

 We were stopped a number of times to be asked if we were enjoying ourselves.
 Workmen passing greeted Katie and pointed out things she may have missed.
 One guide offered to take our photo and even suggested a possible move in dominos to assist Katie.

 We of course, concluded our visit in the Gift Shop (sadly unavoidable) and of course, Katie made a beeline for the Corgis.
 Unable to say no – she is now the very proud owner of the imaginatively named ‘Corkey the Corgi.’
 She had a wonderful couple of hours on board and I really enjoyed spending time with her.
 We may not have listened to every audio description but really had a great experience.

 Have you ever been on board?
 What did you think?
 Please comment below or come over an comment on Facebook.

-You could of course, also pin this one for later.
 I have a board full of ideas for Days Out if you’d like to follow me on Pinterest.